xtotdam/steam-wishlist-diff/README.md

 ###Dependencies###

-* urllib2
+* requests
 * bs4
-* difflib
+* (xtermcolor)

 ###Usage###

-1. Specify your SteamCommunity account name in script (also can be sent as an argument, or stored in `account.txt`).
+1. Specify your SteamCommunity account name in script (also can be stored in `account.txt`).
 Your account has to be public.
 2. Enjoy